Dre Campbell Farm

 ECOWORKS EC is a natural pesticide that contains cold-pressed neem oil.

-Follow the product’s instructions on how to use it.
+Follow the product’s instructions for use.
 It can be used in gardens and other outdoor and indoor spaces.

 8. Monterey Fruit Tree Spray Plus